SegmentationBLWX/sssegmentation/docs/Tutorials.md

     'work_dir': 'ckpts', # directory used to save checkpoints and training and testing logs 'eval_interval_epochs': 10, # evaluate models after "eval_interval_epochs" epochs 'save_interval_epochs': 1, # save the checkpoints of models after "save_interval_epochs" epochs
-    'evaluate_results_filename': '', # path used to save the testing results used in `ssseg/test.py`
     'logger_handle_cfg': {'type': 'LocalLoggerHandle', 'logfilepath': ''}, # config used to instance logger_handle, which is used to print and save logs
     'training_logging_manager_cfg': {'log_interval_iters': 50}, # config used to instance training_logging_manager, which is used to manage training logs
     'norm_cfg': {'type': 'SyncBatchNorm'}, # config for normalization layer in the segmentor